Mangata42/fdf/README.md

   <code>make re</code>
  </ul>

 You can use maps in the maps folder or create your own.
-Maps must be square, and the numbers which define the height must be integers.
+Maps must be square, and the numbers which define the height must be integers. <br>
-You can zoom by using your mouse scroll or with '-' and '+' on your keyboard.
+You can zoom by using your mouse scroll or with '-' and '+' on your keyboard. <br>
-You can move with the directional keys.
+You can move with the directional keys. <br>
 You can change the height with 'q' to decrease, and 'w' to increase.